 - "Glorious Chopin!
 Dynamic Debussy!
 Your reading of the sonata was a true interpretation that guided the listener through Chopin's masterpiece, without losing the dynamic tension and drive that is so necessary in such a long piece, with such varied subjects.
 I was amazed to find such excellence, having just popped-in whilst passing.
 (Pianestival was not my reason for being in Nice and I noticed it only by good luck.)"

-From an email message received after a performance in Nice, France in 2010.
+From an email received after a performance at the Pianestival 2010

 - "Ihr Auftritt am heutigen Tag im Kammermusiksaal der Philharmonie zu Berlin hat mich richtig bewegt (und hie und da auch zu Tränen gerührt).
 Ich war schon dabei, den Zaal zu verlassen, dann haben Sie als letzte der sechs verbliebenen Kandidaten des Wettbeverbs mir das Wesen der Musik zu Ohren gebracht.
 Danke."